Diocese of Salford web: http://www.salforddiocese.org.uk

 To be holy does not require being a bishop, a priest or a religious.
 We frequently think that holiness is only for those who can withdraw from ordinary affairs to spend much time in prayer.
 That is not the case.
 We are all called to be holy by living our lives with love and by bearing witness in everything we do, wherever we find ourselves.

-The Draw tickets are now available at £1 a ticket and £5 a book.
-The first three prizes are £100 each and there are three fantastic hampers together with other wonderful prizes.
+The Draw tickets are now available.
+There are some fantastic hampers together with other wonderful prizes.
 Do your best to support our winter fund-raiser and take a book of tickets as you leave church.